B2B Buying Process: Steps, Owners & Speed

 Use Case Snapshot

-The SaaS company's CEO makes the final decision based on the sales team's workflow preferences, IT's assessment, and finance's cost analysis. engagement negotiations focus on implementation timeline, success metrics, and service level agreements.
+The SaaS company's CEO makes the final decision based on the sales team's workflow preferences, IT's technical assessment, and finance's cost analysis.
+Engagement negotiations then center on implementation timeline, success metrics, and service level agreements.

 Content That Helps